-Before Test Administration TAM Pg. ✓ Done 1.
-Ensure that the student meets state participation criteria and IEP team decision has been documented for Grade 3 students, new students, and/or transfer students.
-1,7 2.
+ΛC ΔΔ Before Test Administration TAM Pg. / Done Test Δ 1.
+Ensure that the student meets state participation criteria and IEP team decision has been documented for grade 3 students, new students, and/or transfer students. $\frac{1}{2}, \frac{7}{2}$ dminis 2.
 Sign and submit state-specific test security and confidentiality forms.
-Use the website/email links on $page\ 1$ (State MSAA Coordinators) for state-specific policy information.
-1 က် Activate TA account.
-TAs receive an auto-generated login user name and password from MSAAServiceCenter@cognia.org.
-Open a web browser and enter TA's email address, enter the password provided, and click "Log In."
-Refer to the section titled "How to Access the MSAA Online Assessment System" in the MSAA Online Assessment System User Guide for Test Administrators for directions on how to activate your TA account.
-N/A 4 Consult district/school technology personnel (and the MSAA Service Center as needed) to: Ensure that the online MSAA Online Assessment System is accessible and functioning on the computer or device that assigned students are using for testing Troubleshoot technology issues Refer to Appendix B, titled "Technology Requirements," in the MSAA Online Assessment System User Guide for Test mΙ ų.
-Complete MSAA test administration training: 6 ☐ Module 1 ☐ Module 2 ☐ Module 3 ☐ Module 4 ☐ Module 5 ☐ Module 6 ☐ Science module (AZ, BIE, CNMI, GU, ME, USVI, and VT only) 1E, USVI, and VT only) 9 Review State-Specific Policy Links and Contact Information.
+Use the website/email links on $\overline{page\ 1}$ (State MSAA Coordinators) for state-specific policy information.
+1 tration Manua က် Activate TA account.
+TAs receive an auto-generated login username and password from noreply@cognia.org.
+Open a web browser and enter the TA's email address, enter the password provided, and click Log in.
+Refer to the section "How to Access the MSAA Online Assessment System" in the MSAA Online Assessment System User Guide for Test Administrators for directions on how to activate your TA account.
+N/A / (TAM), 2025 4 Consult district/school technology personnel (and the MSAA Service Center as needed) to: Ensure that the MSAA Online Assessment System is accessible and functioning on the computer or device that assigned students are using for testing.
+Troubleshoot technology issues.
+Refer to Appendix B (Technology Requirements) in the MSAA Online Assessment System User Guide for Test Administrators for specific information on supported browsers and operating systems.
+81 5.
+Complete MSAA Test Administration Training: 6 ☐ Module 1 ☐ Module 2 ☐ Module 3 ☐ Module 4 ☐ Module 5 ☐ Module 6 ☐ Science module (AS, AZ, BIE, CNMI, GU, ME, USVI & VT only) , ME, USVI 8 (VT only) 9.
+Review state-specific policy links and contact information.
 1 7.
 Download the DTA and any other documents needed for administration.
-9 ∞ i Review and prepare test materials.
+9 œ.
+Review and prepare test materials.
 Check IEP for accommodations.
 Create tactile graphics/object replacements.
 Upload vocabulary into AAC/AT devices.
-Ensure accessibility features function properly. $\frac{22}{24-29}, \frac{38-42}{3}$ 6 Confirm the student demographic information and complete the following forms: Learner Characteristics Inventory (LCI) Accommodations: Before Test Student Response Check (SRC) These tabs are located in the student's profile area in the MSAA Online Assessment System.
-Refer to the section titled "Before Testing" in the MSAA Online Assessment System User Guide for Test Administrators for more information.
-6, 8, 29, 43-45 10. .
+Ensure accessibility features function properly.
+Access sample items online at www.msaaassessment.org/sample-items $\frac{22}{24-29}, \frac{38-42}{3}$ 6 Confirm the student demographic information and complete the following forms: Learner Characteristics Inventory (LCI) Accommodations: Before Test Student Response Check (SRC) These tabs are located in the student's profile area in the MSAA Online Assessment System.
+Refer to the section "Before Testing" in the MSAA Online Assessment System User Guide for Test Administrators for more information.
+6, 8, 29, 43-45 47 10.
 Create a comfortable and secure testing environment.
-TAs must provide each student with an appropriate testing environment during every testing session.
+TAS must provide each student with an appropriate testing environment during every testing session.
 Optimal testing conditions must be provided for every student before and during the test administration.
 23